 Nellie Bly was born Elizabeth Jane Cochran on May 5, 1864.
 Her family owned a lucrative mill in Cochran, Pennsylvania.
 At the age of six, Bly lost her father.
 Unable to maintain the land or their house, the family moved.
 Her mother also remarried but later divorced due to abuse.
 While attending Indiana Teacher’s College, Elizabeth added an “e” to her last name becoming Elizabeth Jane Cochrane.
 Due to the family’s financial crisis she was unable to finish her education.
 No longer in school, Bly focused on helping her mother run a boardinghouse.
 One day an upset Bly decided to pen an open letter to the editor of the Pittsburgh Dispatch.
 Her short but important piece pointed out the paper’s negative representation of women.
 The editor not only read Bly’s response, he printed her rebuttal, and offered Bly a job as columnist.
 As a newspaper writer, she took the pen name Nellie Bly.
 Although Bly was a popular columnist, she was often asked to write pieces that only addressed women.

-At the age of 30, Bly married millionaire Robert Seamen and retired from journalism.
+In 1895, Bly married millionaire Robert Seamen and retired from journalism.
 Bly’s husband died in 1903 leaving her in control of a massive manufacturing company.
 In business, her curiosity and independent spirit flourished.
 Bly went on to patent several inventions related to oil manufacturing, many of which are still used today.
-In her later years Bly returned to journalism, covering World War I and continuing to shed light on major issues that impacted women.
-While still working as a writer Bly died from pneumonia on January 27, 1922.
+In her later years Bly returned to journalism, covering the woman suffrage movement and World War I. While still working as a writer Bly died from pneumonia on January 27, 1922.

 - Lutes, Jean Marie.
 “Into the Madhouse with Nellie Bly: Girl Stunt Reporting in the Late Nineteenth Century America.”
 American Quarterly, 54 no 2.
 (June 2002) 217-253.